Gley Lancer: Gameplay

 Gley Lancer is a scrolling shooter game.
 The plot revolves around Lucia Cabrock, daughter of Earth Federation Navy admiral Ken, who disappeared while fighting in a war between humans and an unknown alien race that possess the ability to teleport.
 Upon hearing about the disappearance of her father, Lucia is joined by her friend Teim and steals the titular starfighter to save him.
 The player takes control of the Gley Lancer space fighter craft through nine stages over a constantly scrolling background, populated with an assortment of enemies and obstacles, and the scenery never stops moving until a boss is reached, which must be fought in order to progress further.

 A key gameplay mechanic to Gley Lancer are satellite options called "Gunners", which are activated by shooting silver and blue pods in order to pick up various types of weapons.
 The player can have up to two Gunners and both will always have the same weapon, with subsequent power-ups overwriting them both.
-In addition, at the beginning of the game, the player chooses one of seven formations to use for the Movers that the Gunners are mounted on.
-During gameplay, the Gley Lancer can toggle through four different speeds.
-This is always done in a 1-2-3-4-3-2-repeat order, although the starting point can be chosen in the game options.
+At the beginning of the game, the player chooses one of seven formations to use for the Movers that the Gunners are mounted on.
+During gameplay, the Gley Lancer can toggle through four different speeds in a "1-2-3-4-3-2-repeat" order, although the starting point can be chosen in the options menu.